Light the Lamps

 unwilling shrine

 Not one of us passes through life without being touched by death and grief.
 Initially, I had only a handful of poems dealing with that topic.
 I did not feel a specific category on death and grief was necessary for this website.
 Sadly, after the loss of a child (my youngest son) in 2018, that has changed.
-This new topic includes 40 poems on death and grief, written as part of my own grieving process.
+This new topic includes over 90 poems on death and grief, written as part of my own grieving process.
 I hope this category helps other bereaved parents find and use them as part of their own healing from the loss of a child.

 FINDING THE POEM YOU WANT: As you scroll through this section, simply read each snippet sample (usually the first four lines) to get a feel for the poem.
 When you find something you like, click “CONTINUE READING” to view the entire poem.